Euphorbia kuwaleana

 Pests and Diseases

-Another ʻakoko pest (more common in irrigated or wetter landscapes) is the giant African snail (Lissachatina fulica), which will come out of its hiding place at night and girdle the stems or eat the leaves of ‘akoko; girdled stems eventually die.
+Euphorbia kuwaleana are occasionally attacked by scale insects and spider mites.
+Refer to the Pests & Diseases page for ways to deal with each of these pests.
+Another ʻakoko pest I have encountered for other ‘akoko species I have planted outside is the giant African snail (Lissachatina fulica), which will come out of its hiding place at night and girdle the stems or eat the leaves of ‘akoko; girdled stems eventually die.
 If this happens, and your ‘akoko is in a pot, try to solve the problem by moving it to a safer location.
 Also, closely inspect the container to make sure the snail(s) are not living inside.
 Refer to the Pests & Diseases page for other ways to deal with snails.

 Uses